microsoft/fluentui/packages/react-context-selector/README.md

   useContextSelector(CounterContext, selector);

 const Counter1 = () => {
+  // 💡 Context updates will be propagated only when result of a selector function will change
-  const count1 = useCounterContext((context) => context.count1);
+  //    "Object.is()" is used for internal comparisons const count1 = useCounterContext((context) => context.count1);
   const increment = useCounterContext((context) => context.incrementCount1);